 What Makes Amazon So Special?

-No socially literate human in the 21st Century can say that they haven’t heard of Amazon.
+No socially literate human in the 21st Century can say they haven’t heard of Amazon.
 Amazon is a platform that is way ahead of its competitors.
 The platform hosts an active customer community whose numbers sum up to more than 300 million people.

 As an exciting seller fact, you may also want to know that small-to-medium-sized American Amazon sellers collectively sell more than 4,000 products on Amazon every minute.